 Today, Night of the Living Dead is universally regarded as the king of zombie flicks, but it didn’t start out that way.
-What started as a weird idea for a movie about aliens went through rewrites, crucial casting decisions, and a little fire to become the film we know and love today.
-So, to celebrate the granddaddy of the modern zombie story, here are 10 gruesome facts about Night of the Living Dead.
+What began as a weird idea for a movie about aliens went through rewrites, crucial casting decisions, and a little fire to become the film we know and love today.

 Night of the Living Dead was made on a budget of less than $150,000, which meant everything from props to sets had to be created on the cheap.
 Since the film was shot in black and white, the crew never had to worry what color the blood was, so either red ink or chocolate syrup was used, depending on the desired effect in each shot.
 For the scene in which Karen Cooper (Kyra Schon) begins eating her father’s corpse, the crew’s leftover lunch was employed.

 “Earlier in the day, we were eating hamburgers or meatball sandwiches, so they just smeared chocolate syrup all over it and that’s what I was biting into,” Schon said.

 5. The nude ghoul caused a spectator scene on set.